Aviation Investigation Classification

 Class 1

-• Class 1 investigations are reserved for very significant accidents and are likely to involve significant NTSB and external resources.
+Class 1 investigations are reserved for very significant accidents and are likely to involve substantial NTSB and external resources.
 They generally involve transport category aircraft and commercial operations.

-• A large team led by an investigator-in-charge conducts the investigation.
+• A large team led by an Air Carrier and Space Investigations or General Aviation Investigations division senior investigator-in-charge who conducts the investigation.
 NTSB subject matter experts form and lead multiple investigative groups to identify and address safety issues.
-The investigative team will likely travel to and spend considerable time at the scene of the accident and will likely conduct follow-on investigative activities.
+The investigative team will usually travel to and spend considerable time at the scene of the accident and conduct follow-on investigative activities.

 Class 2

-• Following a final technical review of the gathered facts and analysis, a final comprehensive report will be made available to the public.
-The board may deliberate the findings, probable cause, and recommendations accompanying the report.
+• Following a technical review of the gathered facts and analysis, a final comprehensive report will be made available to the public following Board approval that identifies the probable cause(s) of the accident and factors that contributed to the outcome of the accident, if any.

 Class 3